tshmak/lassosum/README.md

 ```

 Parallel processing with the `parallel` package.
-Note that parallel processing is done by `LDblocks` so always define LDblocks when running parallel.
+Note that parallel processing is done by `LDblocks`.
 ```r
 library(parallel)
 cl <- makeCluster(2, type="FORK")